Inflect logo

 FactorRating / DataNotes

-Sales Tax14% VAT, as of September 2025Standard Value Added Tax applies to goods and services.
+Sales Tax14% VAT – as of September 2025Standard rate applied to most digital services.

 Network & Connectivity Ecosystem